Despite constantly popping up in conversation over the last year or so, the “new normal” still hasn’t normalized, has it?

 For instance, if a firm is suffering from a shortage of staff, the smart move is to invest in technology that supports hiring staff from anywhere so the talent pool becomes exponentially larger, while making the existing team more efficient.
 At the same time, they can recoup their investment by shifting their office layout to maximize the use of the space they have and even consider downsizing.

 Likewise, if they are moving toward a hybrid model of work with a distributed legal team, technology will become paramount to keeping the team’s collaboration intact.
-Active case files stored in a file room in an office is no help to someone halfway across the country.
-Technology provides the added bonus of incremental digital transformation without disrupting the firms’ core business operations.
+Active case files stored in a file room in an office are no help to someone halfway across the country.
+Technology provides the added bonus of incremental digital transformation without disrupting the firm’s core business operations.

-If your law firm is looking to free up your legal team’s time, Access is committed to ensuring that your organization has reliable, secure, and innovative solutions to drive your business forward.
-Over 50 dedicated developers, managers and leaders are committed to crafting industry-leading Access Unify offerings that meet your specific needs.
+If your law firm is looking to free up your legal team’s time, Access is committed to ensuring that your organization has reliable, secure, and innovative legal process outsourcing solutions to drive your business forward.
+Over 50 dedicated developers, managers, and leaders are committed to crafting industry-leading Access Unify offerings that meet your specific needs.